How to distribute the wealth during retirement

 Example: Suppose Nina has a combination of pre-tax retirement assets, such as traditional IRAs and ordinary 401(k)s, as well as Roth IRAs and ordinary nonqualified investment accounts holding stock.
 As long as she takes her RMDs, Nina might also consider taking distributions from her assets in this order:

 - Nonqualified accounts

 - Roth accounts

 Some considerations for Nina:

-- If Nina’s nonqualified investment accounts hold long-term capital assets, distribution will be taxed at favorable capital gains rates (15 percent for Nina).
+- If Nina’s nonqualified investment accounts hold long-term capital assets, distributions will be taxed at favorable capital gains rates (15 percent for Nina).

 - Distributions from pre-tax qualified retirement accounts can help preserve the balance of Roth assets, allowing them to remain untouched and grow longer, tax free.
 Also, distributions from pre-tax accounts reduce their balances faster, which will reduce future RMDs.

-- Distributions from nonqualified accounts and pre-tax qualified accounts increase Nina’s modified adjusted gross income (MAGI), which could reduce her Social Security exclusion.
+- Distributions from nonqualified accounts and pre-tax qualified accounts increase Nina’s modified adjusted gross income (MAGI), which could increase the amount of Social Security included in income.

-- Distributions from designated Roth accounts and Roth IRAs are purely tax free, with no RMDs.** Also, Roth distributions don’t increase MAGI, so they won’t affect Nina’s Social Security benefits.
+- Distributions from designated Roth accounts and Roth IRAs are purely tax free, with no RMDs.** Also, Roth distributions don’t increase MAGI, so they won’t affect the taxability of Nina’s Social Security benefits.